 Civic Engagement: Putting the 'd' Back into Democracy

-Samir Gupte will hold a round table discussion featuring questions such as, how do you develop and articulate your position?
+Samir Gupte held a round table discussion featuring questions such as, how do you develop and articulate your position?
 How do you find out who can influence your desired change and then influence them to make it happen?

 Florida Amendment 4

-The Southern Poverty Law Center will review the history, impact, and discuss Florida Amendment 4, restoring voting rights to felons.
+The Southern Poverty Law Center reviewed the history, impact, and discussed Florida Amendment 4, restoring voting rights to felons.